 Welcome to my website, I do hope you enjoy your visit.
 Although I now live in the Scottish Borders, I grew up in Ulster at the height of the ‘Troubles’, so perhaps it was inevitable that I would one day write about living within conflict and the problems and pressures that diverse loyalties place on families, on relationships and on personal integrity.
 The Turn of the Tide is that story, but set in the turbulent clan warfare of 16th century Scotland.
 The tale of a fictional family trapped within a real-life 150 year-old feud, and the first in a series, it is available in all good bookshops in the UK and online.

-It was the Historical Fiction Winner in the 2011 Harper Collins / Alan Titchmarsh People’s Novelist Competition (pre-publication), and has just been awarded the Beryl Bainbridge Award for Best First Time Author 2014.
+The Historical Fiction Winner in the 2011 Harper Collins / Alan Titchmarsh People’s Novelist Competition (pre-publication), it has now been awarded the Beryl Bainbridge Award for Best First Time Author 2014.

 Visit Gallery to see some pictures (more comprehensive selection to be uploaded soon) and a video clip of Turn of the Tide discussed on the Alan Titchmarsh Show.

 An Hawthornden Fellow, my recent short story credits include: Overall Winner Neil Gunn 2011, Chrysalis Prize 2010, and Winchester Short Story Prize 2009.
 3rd in Rubery International Short Story 2013, a finalist in the Historical Novel Society Short Story 2012, shortlisted in the Mslexia Short Story Competition 2012 and long-listed for the Historical Novel Society Short Story 2014, the Matthew Pritchard Award, Fish Short Story and Fish One Page Prize, I’ve been published in a range of magazines and anthologies in Britain and the USA.

 One of my prize-winning short stories is available to read on the Short Story page.